 - VERBAL FACILITY.
 Carter paused slightly more than his database peers and had significantly more words in mazes (filled pauses, repetitions, revisions).
 The high number of mazes is an indication that Carter may have word finding and/or utterance formulation difficulties. - ERRORS.
-Carter's transcript contained a slightly higher percentage of utterances with errors than the selected comparison transcripts.

-For questions on any of the language measures in this report, refer to the built-in help screen (or F1).

-- 3. Save the Standard Measures Report as a PDF file. - Windows® OS - Click the save icon or select File menu → Save. - You are prompted to select the format of the file.
+Carter's sample contained a slightly higher percentage of utterances with errors.
+Notice that the "Number of Error Codes" is highlighted as being significantly higher than the database samples.
+This measure is italicized as a warning that the number of error codes may be a function of Carter's longer sample and may not be significant. - For questions on any of the language measures in this report, refer to the built-in help screen (r?) or F1). - 3.
+Save the Standard Measures Report as a PDF file. - Windows[®] OS - Click the save icon \blacksquare or select File menu \rightarrow Save. - You are prompted to select the format of the file.
 Select PDF Portable Document Format. - Make sure the box labeled Display report after saving is checked. - Click OK to close the dialogue box. - Select the location where you would like the report saved.
 By default, this is in the My SALT Data/Reports folder.
 The default report filename is made up of the sample name plus DBSMR (database standard measures report).
-You can change both the location of the report and the report filename. - Save and view the report. - Mac OS - Select File menu → Print.
+You can change both the location of the report and the report filename. - Save and view the report. - Mac OS - Select File menu \rightarrow Print.
 The PDF option is included in the Mac print dialogue box. - 4.
-View the Performance Report. - Select Database menu → Performance Report.
+Re-run the Standard Measures Report.